imirzadeh/epsl-website/content/authors/ramesh-sah/_index.md

 - PhD Students
 ---
 ## About Me
 I am PhD student and graduate research assistant in the Embedded and Pervasive System Laboratory (EPSL) at Washington State University, Pullman.
 I work with Dr. Hassan Ghasemzadeh in areas of embedded systems and machine learning for healthcare applications.
-I